mactavishz/FaaS-Platform-Knowledge-Optimization/benchmark/eval/README.md

 This directory contains the Python evaluation tool for the thesis benchmark results in `benchmark/results`.

 It uses `uv` for project management, Polars for data processing, and Matplotlib for vector (SVG) figures.
+The output is written to `benchmark/eval/out` by default.
+Figures are generated in PDF or SVG format, specified by the `--fig-format` option.

 ## Approach